ANALYST-FAITH1/ANALYST-FAITH1/README.md

 - 👋 Hi, I’m @faithoyatomi
 - 👀 I’m interested in refining data to solve business problems
-- 🌱 I’m currently learning SQL,PYTHON
+- 🌱 I’m currently learning SQL, PYTHON
 - 💞️ You can review my projects on here
 - 📫 You can reach me on faithoyatomi@gmail.com